tidy-finance/website/docs/32_size_and_portfolio_building.md

 }
 ```

-## Weighting schemes for portfolios
+## Weighting Schemes for Portfolios

 Apart from computing breakpoints on different samples, researchers often use different portfolio weighting schemes.
 So far, we weighted each portfolio constituent by its relative market equity of the previous period.
 This protocol is called *value-weighting*.
 The alternative protocol is *equal-weighting*, which assigns each stock's return the same weight, i.e., a simple average of the constituents' returns.
 Notice that equal-weighting is difficult in practice as the portfolio manager needs to rebalance the portfolio monthly while value-weighting is a truly passive investment.\index{Weighting!Value}\index{Weighting!Equal}